gfchen01/gfchen01.github.io/content/publication/NavPlatform/index.md

 ---
-title: 'AI-Navigation Development Environment: A Research Platform for Semantic Navigation and Robot Learning with Mobile Robots in Real-World'
+title: 'AIM-Nav: A FullStack Platform for Data-Driven Navigation Research'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here